talwarabhimanyu/talwarabhimanyu.github.io/_posts/2018-07-30-rnn-backprop.md

 * The symbols $$\times$$ and $$\circ$$ refer to scalar and element-wise multiplication respectively.
 In absence of a symbol, assume matrix multiplication.
 * Superscript $$Tr$$, such as in $$W_h^{Tr}$$, implies Transpose of the matrix $$W_h$$.

-An entire RNN can be broken down into three parts - I discuss each of those below:
+An entire RNN can be broken down into three parts - I discuss each of those below.
+I recommend referring to the diagram of an RNN's structure above while reading about the three parts below:

 ### (1) RNN Unit Computation
 The RNN Unit at time-step $$t$$ takes as inputs:
 * $$x^{(t)}$$, a vector of dimensions $$d \times 1$$, which represents the $$t^{th}$$ 'word' in a sequence of length $$T$$, and
 * $$h^{(t-1)}$$, a vector of dimensions $$D_h \times 1$$, which is the output of the previous RNN Unit, and is referred to as a 'hidden-state' vector.

+_Note: The numbers $$D_h$$ and $$d$$, which are said to represent the number of hidden units and the length of input embeddings, respectively, are 'hyperparamters'.
+That is, it is up to us to choose values for these numbers._

 The output of the RNN unit at time-step $$t$$ is its 'hidden-state vector' $$h^{(t)}$$.
 The equations governing a single unit are:
 $$